Four Mile Run Trail: History

 The trail opened on September 4, 1967 as a four-mile, unpaved trail between Roosevelt Street and the Columbia Pike.

-In 1966, Arlington County was one of 12 urban areas to receive a grant from the Department of the Interior as a demonstration of urban trails, the first such grants ever given.
+The trail was the brainchild of Arlington County Board member Thomas Richards, who had been elected in 1964.
+When he was snowed in at New York's LaGuardia Airport shortly after being elected he used the time, and a AAA road map of Arlington, to sketch out a trail system along Four Mile Run.
+He saw it as part of a network of trails - including those along Lubber Run, Long Branch and from the Claremont School - stretching from Falls Church to Route 1 on land the county already controlled.
+The trail could not connect to the George Washington Parkway because the railroad trestle then over Four Mile Run near Potomac yard left no room between the supports.
+In early 1966 a proposal for the trail was approved by the County Board and later that year Arlington County was one of 12 urban areas to receive a grant from the Department of the Interior as a demonstration of urban trails, the first such grants ever given.
 The Four Mile Run Trail was the first of these trails built, making it the nation's first shared use path built with federal funds.
 Secretary of the Interior Stewart Udall had created the program in hopes that it would build support for trails legislation he was supporting.
 That legislation later became the National Trail System Act of 1968.
 The trail was built adjacent to an existing hiking trail and the still extant W&OD railroad tracks.

 In the following years, the trail was paved and expanded.
+By mid-1968, the trail had been extended south to Walter Reed Drive, though the bike trail ended at Columbia Pike, and north to N. Van Buren Street in the Falls Church section of Benjamin Banneker Park.
 By 1971, most sections of the trail were paved, but it still had many low-water crossings and cinder-surfaced sections.
-By 1977, the trail had been expanded south to I-95, where it crossed I-95 on the Shirlington Overpass which had been opened in 1972, and west of Broad Street in Falls Church (along the Washington & Old Dominion (W&OD) right-of-way).
-In 1980, as part of construction of seven bridges across Four Mile Run - for Route 1, Potomac Yard railroad, the main rail line and the George Washington Parkway - the Army Corps of Engineers built an extension of the Four Mile Run Trail beneath them that connected the trail to the Mount Vernon Trail.
-Later that spring, the gap between the new section and I-95 was opened, connecting it to the W&OD Trail via the Shirlington Overpass.
-The work between the W&OD trail and the Mt.
-Vernon trail was to include an underpass beneath I-95, but that wouldn't be completed for nearly 30 years.
+By 1976, it was extended to Shirlington.
+At Shirlington, it crossed I-95 on the Shirlington Overpass which had been opened in 1972.
+By 1977 it was extended west of Broad Street in Falls Church (along the Washington & Old Dominion (W&OD) right-of-way).